-With a reported net worth of USD43,704,000 as at 31 March 2023 and a profit for the year then ended of USD55,915,000, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+With a reported net worth of USD 49,261,000 as at 31 March 2024 and a profit for the year then ended of USD 16,944,000 the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-- (i) At 31 March 2023, the Company repaid USD 36,000,000 long term loan provided by Rabo Bank and USD 500,000 Overdraft Loan from Bank of India.
-The loan from Rabo Bank was expected to mature in July 2024 while the overdraft facility was due within one year.
-The company also has an undrawn Cash Overdraft facility from Standard Chartered Bank for USD 10,000,000, which is used partially as and when the need arises. - (ii) The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements which indicate that, taking account of reasonably possible downsides, excluding the crystallization of contingent liabilities, the company will have sufficient funds, buttressed by overdraft facility and in downside cases funding from its ultimate parent company, Tata Chemicals Limited, to meet its liabilities as they fall due for that period. - (iii) Tata Chemicals Limited has indicated its intention to continue to make available such funds as are needed by the company for the period covered by the forecasts.
+- (i) At 31 March 2024, the Company did not have any loan.
+The company had fully repaid the Rabo Bank Loan by November 2022.
+The company also has an undrawn Cash Overdraft facility from Standard Chartered Bank for USD 10,000,000, which is used partially as and when the need arises. - (ii) The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements, considering the pricing and volumes of Soda ash and salt, and the impact of inflation on projected cashflows, which indicate that, taking account of reasonably possible downsides, excluding the crystallization of contingent liabilities, the company will have sufficient funds, buttressed by overdraft facility and in downside cases funding from its ultimate parent company, Tata Chemicals Limited, to meet its liabilities as they fall due for that period. - (iii) Tata Chemicals Limited has indicated its intention to continue to make available such funds as are needed by the company for the period covered by the forecasts.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2023 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2024 (CONTINUED)